 Elizabeth Rowe is the Principal Flutist with the Boston Symphony Orchestra.
-In 2018 she made the difficult decision to sue her own orchestra for paying her significantly less (up to $70,000 less) than her male counterparts.
-Unexpectedly, a reporter picked up on the story and Elizabeth ended up speaking to the Washington Post, who used her as the centerpiece of a larger article about gender inequalities amongst orchestral musicians.
+In 2018 she made the difficult decision to sue her own orchestra for paying her significantly less (up to $70,000 less) than her male counterpart.
+Unexpectedly, a local reporter picked up on the story, ultimately leading to an extensive feature in the Washington Post, where her story served as the centerpiece of a larger article exposing significant gender pay inequalities amongst orchestral musicians.

 Here she talks to Joya about becoming a groundbreaking champion of pay equality as well as becoming a life coach and an advocate for other women facing similar dilemmas.